-VNJ clients appreciate my perfectionism, knowing they won’t have to worry about whether or not the ring will knock their socks off.
-They fantasize about creating the perfect proposal for their girlfriend (highly recommended) and know that getting the perfect ring with VNJ will be easy to check off the list.
+VNJ clients appreciate my perfectionism, knowing they won’t have to worry about whether or not the ring will be absolutely amazing… It will be.
+They fantasize about creating the perfect proposal for their girlfriend (highly recommended) and know that creating the best ring with VNJ will be easy to check off the list.
 They like the idea of supporting a business that doesn’t produce mass-manufactured jewelry… and they sincerely appreciate that they will not see someone else walking down the street with their exact same ring.

 Ultimately, our clients choose to work with VNJ for a specific reason: I help you design the perfect setting, help you choose a *gorgeous* diamond, and turn this experience into an “I-can’t-believe-I-get-to-wear-this-for-the rest-of-my-life” reality for your soon-to-be fiancé.

-This can (and will) be your experience, and I’ll work with you 1-on-1 to make it happen.
+This can (and will) be your experience… I’ll work with you 1-on-1 to make it happen.

 How NOT To Propose: